ATTAINING TO ETERNAL LIFE

 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 (John 15:4)

 To remain in Christ is to be conscious at all times, day and night, that He is present with us.
-We are to listen continually for His guidance; to call on Him for strength when we have a need.
+We are to listen continually for His guidance, calling on Him for strength when we have a need.

 What is the “fruit” that we are to bear?
 It is Christ’s likeness, the image of God in our behavior.
 As the Lord stated, we cannot experience such change in our thinking, speaking, and behavior unless we are living in Him.